mosip/registration/registration-processor/init/registration-processor-registration-status-service/README.md

 ## About
 Provides APIs to
-* query status of registration.
+* Query status of registration.
 * Sync packet information (see below).

 ## Packet sync process